Historical Price-Lists for Gibson Electric Guitars

 1977 – Gibson

-Gibson stops using multi-ply (pancake) bodies in Les Pauls and goes to two piece bodies (joined in the center, with the traditional carved maple top).
+Gibson stops using multi-ply (pancake) bodies in Les Pauls and goes to solid two-piece bodies (joined in the center, with a multi-piece carved maple top).

 1978 – Gibson